Mildred Pierce: 1945 film adaptation

-In quick succession - in 1944, 1945 and 1946 - Hollywood produced successful movies from Cain’s Double Indemnity, Mildred Pierce and The Postman Always Rings Twice.
+In quick succession - in 1944, 1945 and 1946 - Hollywood produced successful movies from Cain's Double Indemnity, Mildred Pierce and The Postman Always Rings Twice.
 All three films helped break down the censorship barriers constructed by the Hays Office in the 1930s that prevented the portrayal of infidelity and sexual passion on the screen.

 The film was a box-office success.
 According to Warner Bros., it earned $3,483,000 in the U.S. and $2,155,000 in other markets.

+TV miniseries

+Director Todd Haynes filmed a five-part miniseries for television, with Kate Winslet as Mildred, Guy Pearce as Monty Beragon, and Evan Rachel Wood as Veda, in Spring 2010 (with Morgan Turner as the young Veda).
+Haynes wrote the script with Jon Raymond and served as an executive producer.